Anton Tsirin

-Anton Tsirin (born 10 August 1987) is a Kazakh international footballer who plays as a goalkeeper for FC Irtysh Pavlodar.
+Anton Tsirin (born 10 August 1987) is a Kazakh former international footballer who played as a goalkeeper.

 Early and personal life

 Tsirin was born in the Uzbek SSR, but moved to Pavlodar in Kazakhstan at the age of five.

 Club career

 In January 2012, Tsirin moved to FC Akzhayik before signing with FC Zhetysu in January 2013, and FC Atyrau at the start of the 2014 season.
 On 24 November 2014, Tsirin moved back to Irtysh.

 International career

 Tsirin made his international debut for Kazakhstan in 2011.